nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization_guidance.md

 A consumer system which requires not given immunisations **MUST** request this by specifying the part parameter.
 The default is to return given immunisations only.

-Where a consumer system has requested immunisations not given, it will need to determine whether to present the details of immunisations not given as received (procedure code, modifier and qualifier) or to transform the information in some manner.
-Consumer systems not wishing to or not able to support the context modifier <code>notGiven</code> is <code>true</code> against the "given" procedure code **MAY** make use of an equivalent "not done" SNOMED CT codes.
-For all childhood vaccinations there should be an equivalent "not done" code within the refset:

-<code>63041000000107 | Routine childhood immunisation schedule procedure not done simple reference set (foundation metadata concept)</code>.

-For example, the following elements received in an immunisation response

-<code>extension[vaccinationProcedure] = 170433008 | Measles mumps and rubella vaccination - second dose (procedure) |</code>
-<code>notGiven = true</code>

-might be translated to the SNOMED CT code for display or stored as

-<code>61761000000109 | Second measles, mumps and rubella vaccination not done (situation) |</code>

-subject to any constraints applied by a published conceptMap.

-The consumer **MAY** additionally need to handle <code>explanation.reasonNotGiven</code> alongside the "not done" code to provide the classified reason the vaccination was not given.
+Where a consumer system has requested immunisations not given, it **MUST** ensure that the not given data remains clearly distinct from given vaccinations.
+The consumer **MAY** need to handle <code>explanation.reasonNotGiven</code> alongside the "not done" code to provide the classified reason the vaccination was not given.

 ## Consent or dissent for vaccination